 Suppose you have $30,000 in student debt and will be paying it off for the next 25 years.
-If you are fortunate enough to have access to $22,000 you may wonder if your lender would be willing to take the cash up from and call it even.
-In some ways the transaction makes sense for both parties.
-You pay way more than what is due, but you save money over the life of the loan.
+If you are fortunate enough to have access to $22,000, you may wonder if your lender would be willing to take the cash up from and call it even.
+In some ways, the transaction makes sense for both parties.
+You pay way more than what is presently due, but you save money over the life of the loan.
 The lender gets a ton of cash much earlier than they expected.
-Win-win, right?

 As a result, if you call your lender, no matter how persistent you are, you will almost never be able to negotiate a settlement.
-The best you can do will likely be to payoff your balance in full.
-Even if it doesn’t seem like a win, it is huge for you.
+The best you can do will likely be to pay off your balance in full.
+But, even if it doesn’t seem like a win, it is still a big deal for you.
 By paying off the loan sooner rather than later, you avoid months or years of interest payments to your lender.

-In this limited circumstance, lenders are willing to play lets make a deal.
+In this limited circumstance, lenders are willing to play let’s make a deal.
 Why?
 They may realize that this is a debt they may never collect on.
-If they are faced with the option of X dollars today or possibly zero dollars in the future, they will take X dollars today.
+If they have the option of X dollars today or possibly zero dollars in the future, they will take X dollars today.

-If you are caught up on your student loans, your lender knows there is a relatively low probability that they will not be able to collect the debt in full… so why would the negotiate a lower payment?
+If you are caught up on your student loans, your lender knows there is a high probability that they will be able to collect the debt in full… so why would they negotiate a lower payment?

-There is definitely the temptation to try to get clever, and instead of making payments on your loans, saving the money.
-As time passes, you can amass a huge settlement amount and your lender can start to get desperate.
+There is definitely the temptation to try to get clever.
+Instead of making payments on your loans, you save the money.
+As time passes, you amass a huge settlement amount while your lender starts to get desperate.
 After the loan has been in default for a while or when the lender is on the brink of taking you to court, you then make your offer.

 This approach is incredibly dangerous and could cost you far more money in the long run.

 For starters, it will ruin your credit score.
-While credit score may be just a number, it can mean the difference in owning a house vs. renting.
-It also dictates the interest rate in any loans that you may acquire.
-A good credit score has real financial value and throwing it away for the chance to save a few bucks is a bad idea.
+While a credit score may be just a number, it can have a significant impact on your financial plans.
+For example, it can mean the difference between owning a house versus renting.
+It also dictates the interest rate of any loans that you may acquire.
+A good credit score has real financial value.
+Throwing it away for the chance to save a few bucks is a bad idea.

-The other thing to remember is that while you are not paying and trying to scare your lender into settling, your balance continues to grow.
-Interest accrues daily, and as a result your balance increases.
+The other thing to remember is that, while you are not paying, your balance continues to grow.
+Interest accrues daily and your balance increases.
 Plus, the late fees pile on.
 Each missed payment triggers more late fees.
-Falling off the student loan grid long enough to scare your lender into a settlement will also mean your balance is dramatically higher than what you started.
+Falling off the student loan grid long enough to scare your lender into a settlement will also mean your balance is dramatically higher than what you started with.

-I have a huge chuck of change, but not enough to payoff the loan… so what do I do?
+I have a huge chunk of change, but not enough to pay off the loan… so what do I do?

 There is no trick or shortcut to use this money to get your entire debt off the books.
 If you have enough money to pay off most of your student loan balance, send in the big check.
 It won’t get rid of your loan entirely, but it will put a huge dent in what you owe.
 It will also mean much less interest for your lender each day.
-It may not be your ideal situation, but it is much better than just paying exactly what your lender wants each month.
+A partial payoff may not be your ideal solution, but it’s much better than paying exactly what your lender wants each month.